- Use the aggregate demand/aggregate supply model to show periods of economic growth and recession

 Macroeconomics takes an overall view of the economy, which means that it needs to juggle many different concepts.
 For example, start with the three macroeconomic goals of growth, low inflation, and low unemployment.
 Aggregate demand has four elements: consumption, investment, government spending, and exports less imports.
 Aggregate supply reveals how businesses throughout the economy will react to a higher price level for outputs.
 Finally, a wide array of economic events and policy decisions can affect aggregate demand and aggregate supply, including government tax and spending decisions; consumer and business confidence; changes in prices of key inputs like oil; and technology that brings higher levels of productivity.

-The aggregate demand/aggregate supply model is one of the fundamental diagrams in this course (like the budget constraint diagram introduced in the Choice in a World of Scarcity chapter and the supply and demand diagram introduced in the Demand and Supply chapter) because it provides an overall framework for bringing these factors together in one diagram.
-Indeed, some version of the AD/AS model will appear in every chapter in the rest of this book.
+The aggregate demand/aggregate supply model is one of the fundamental diagrams in this course (like the budget constraint diagram that we introduced in the Choice in a World of Scarcity chapter and the supply and demand diagram in the Demand and Supply chapter) because it provides an overall framework for bringing these factors together in one diagram.
+Some version of the AD/AS model will appear in every chapter in the rest of this book.